nikhileshva/weather-cities/README.md

 If you want to run the app locally then also update the required database configurations in `.env`.

 ### [LOCAL] Steps to run the app on local
-first, run the migrations and seeding
+first run the migrations and seeding
 ```
 npm run db:migrate
 npm run db:seed